How to Remove OneStart

 2.2

-Under the Processes tab, sort tasks by CPU Usage or Memory.
+Under the Processes tab, sort everything by CPU Usage or Memory to spot any suspicious activity.

 3. 3